abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 ## Resource Blocks

 Resource Blocks are the lowest level building blocks for composition requests.
 Resource Blocks contain high level status and control information about the Resource Block instance.
 They also contain the list of components found within the Resource Block instance.
-For example, if a Resource Block contains 1 Processor and 4 DIMMs, then all of those components will be part of the same composition request, even if any one of them is needed.
+For example, if a Resource Block contains 1 Processor and 4 DIMMs, then all of those components will be part of the same composition request, even if only one of them is needed.
 In a completely disaggregated system, a client would likely find one component instance within each Resource Block.

 The property `ResourceBlockType` contains classification information about the types of components found on the Resource Block that can be used to help clients quickly identify a Resource Block from a high level.
 Each ResourceBlockType is associated with specific schema elements which will be contained within that Resource Block.
 For example, if the value `Storage` was found in this property, then a client would know that this particular Resource Block contains storage related devices, such as storage controllers or drives, without having to drill into the individual component resources.
 The value `Compute` has special meaning; this is used to describe Resource Blocks that have bound processor and memory components that operate together as a compute subsystem.

-The property `CompositionStatus` is an object that contains two properties: `CompositionState` and `Reserved`.  `CompositionState` is used to inform the client the high level state of how this Resource Block is used in a composition.  `Reserved` is a writeable flag that clients are able to use to help convey that this Resource Block has been identified by a client, and that client will be using it for a composition.
+The property `CompositionStatus` is an object that contains two properties: `CompositionState` and `Reserved`.  `CompositionState` is used to inform the client of the high level state of this Resource Block regarding its use in a composition.  `Reserved` is a writeable flag that clients can use to help convey that this Resource Block has been identified by a client, and that the client will be using it for a composition.
 If a second client that is attempting to identify resources for a composition sees the `Reserved` flag set to true, it should move on to the next Resource Block for further processing.
 The Redfish service does not provide any sort of protection with the `Reserved` flag; any client can change its state and it's up to clients to behave fairly.

 There are several arrays of links to various component types, such as the `Processors`, `Memory`, and `Storage` arrays.
 These links ultimately go to the individual components that are within the Resource Block.
 These components are made available to the new composition after a request is made.